 He lets doubt nourish good sense and pufls the spoilers.
 Experiment over!
 On the way down, he starts to warm up.
 Out beyond the cloud, into the nice warm sun, and into sink, he quickly descends toward home, where he can troubleshoot this thing on the safe, hot airport apron.

-OK, what happened to Felipe?
+OK, What Happened to Felipe?

 Every electronic measuring device will display numbers if powered up.
-The question is, What is the relationship between reality and the d isplayed number?
+The question is: what is the relationship between reality and the displayed number?
 This is the main question of the science of metrology, the science of measurement, which is really the science of measurement error.

 Those of us who aren’t schooled in this are sometimes deluded into confusing precision (the number of digits after the decimal) with accuracy (the connection of the number to reality).
 Three seconds’ sober reflection is enough to realize that when the bathroom scale says 183.6, this is probably closer than the carnival shill giving cheap prizes for fooling him, but not many of us weigh a package on the bathroom scale and bother to complain at the post office when that scale differs.

-The simple truth about blood glucose and oximetry is that both of these instruments get Jess accurate when the readings are more important – lower than normal.
+The simple truth about blood glucose and oximetry is that both of these instruments get less accurate when the readings are more important – lower than normal.
 This is because an instrument designed to detect something has a harder time finding it when there’s less of it to detect.

 It’s the same problem faced back in the days of AM radio: a weak signal is hard to separate from the electronic noise that’s all around, so there’s a lot of static with weak stations.
 This adds to the romance of late-night radio, but simply creates doubt about low blood sugars and oxygen levels.
 A low signal to noise ratio is the bane of meteorologists.

-Were Felipe’s readings accurate?
+Were Felipe’s Readings Accurate?

-If you search the Internet, you’ll see them offered frop1 about $25 to about $250.
+If you search the internet, you’ll see them offered frop1 about $25 to about $250.
 The over-$200 meter is a Nonin pulse oximeter, the first and the gold standard.
 Are you paying mostly for the name?
 Or do you get what you pay for in the inexpensive meters?
 I’ve never been able to find research comparing them.
 The most useful page I found by Googling site: squidoo. com “Finger Pulse Oximeter Reviews” (Nonin’s competitive meter is the Nonin G02 for $88 with an LCD display that reads fine in direct sunlight without reading glasses.)

 This web page shows that manufacturers claim readings are+/- 2% or +/-3% in the range of70-100% saturation.
 This means that when the oximeter reads precisely 87%, your actual blood oxygen saturation is probably in the range of 84-90% for the less accurate, 85-89% for the more accurate.
 In the best laboratory conditions, which your cockpit is not.